jhorzek/lesstimate/docs/1-installation.md

 ## Using lessOptimizers in your R package

-When using **lessOptimizers** in your R package, first make sure that **RcppArmadillo** is installed (if not, run `install.packages("RcppArmadillo")`.
+When using **lessOptimizers** in your R package, first make sure that **RcppArmadillo** (Eddelbuettel et al., 2014) is installed (if not, run `install.packages("RcppArmadillo")`.
 You will also need a C++ compiler.
-Instructions to [install C++](https://adv-r.hadley.nz/rcpp.html#prerequisites-17) can be found in the Advanced R book by Hadley Wickham.
+Instructions to [install C++](https://adv-r.hadley.nz/rcpp.html#prerequisites-17) can be found in the *Advanced R* book by Hadley Wickham.

 Next, create a folder called `inst` in your R package.
 Within `inst`, create a folder called `include`.
 You should now have the following folder structure: